saltafa-io/kalima/docs/PROJECT.md

 ## Changelog (versioned entries)

 Use this area to record every change to the project with date/version and short notes.
 Add a new entry for each pull request / change you make.

+- 2025-10-14 v0.4.28 — Fix: Correct post-authentication redirect URL
+  - Files changed: `app/auth/callback/route.ts`, `docs/PROJECT.md`
+  - Reason: After authentication, users were being redirected to `localhost:3000` instead of the production Vercel URL.
+  - Notes: Introduced a `NEXT_PUBLIC_SITE_URL` environment variable.
+The `/auth/callback` route now uses this variable to construct the final redirect URL, ensuring it works correctly in all environments.

+- 2025-10-14 v0.4.27 — Fix: Correctly configure PKCE auth flow
+  - Files changed: `app/auth/page.tsx`, `lib/supabase.ts`
+  - Reason: To fix an auth flow issue where the client was receiving an access token in the URL fragment instead of a code.
+The `flowType` prop was invalid on the `<Auth>` component.

 - 2025-10-14 v0.4.24 — Refactor: Add comments to authentication page
   - Files changed: `app/auth/page.tsx`